MOEAFramework/MOEAFramework/docs/writingNativeProblem.md

 ### Step 4 - Integrating Problem with the MOEA Framework

-The Makefile we ran above also creates a Java JAR file, such as `TestProblem.jar`, that we can use to integrate this problem with the MOEA Framework.
-Simply copy this JAR file into the MOEA Fraemwork's `lib/` folder so it is discoverable on the classpath.
+The Makefile also produces a JAR file, such as `TestProblem.jar`, that we can copy into the MOEA Framework's `lib/` folder so it is included on the classpath.
 If using an IDE like Eclipse, you must also add this JAR to the build path.

 Once set up, we can reference this new problem as we would any other: